openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the ``teams_courseteam`` Table
 ==============================================

 This table stores information about the teams in a course.
+For more information about the teams feature, see :ref:`partnercoursestaff:Teams Setup`.

-**History**: Added September 15 2015
+**History**: Added 15 Sep 2015.

 The ``teams_courseteam`` table has the following columns.